trxharu/food-recommender/README.md

 ## Implementation
 The backend part of the web app is created using Django Framework, to know more about backend implementation read `backend`'s README.

-The frontend part is build using React Js with Typescript and build files are served on Nginx Web server.
+The frontend part is build using React Js with Typescript and then build, static files from build are served on Nginx Web server.
 To know more about frontend implementation read `frontend`'s README.
 ***
 ## Architecture
 ![image](https://github.com/cyr1Lprog/food-recommender/blob/main/images/architecture.drawio.png)